devSumitKumar/productAPI/README.md

 # productAPI

-Just a POC project for NodeJS with typescript and Swagger documentations
+Just a POC project for NodeJS with TypeScript and Swagger documentation

 ## Description

-* swagger.ts -- FIle is used to generate the document in JSON
+* swagger.ts -- File is used to generate the document in JSON
-* swaggerDocs -- File is used to wrap the json doc and configure swagger UI
+* swaggerDocs -- The File is used to wrap the JSON doc and configure Swagger UI

 ## Getting Started